tkidman/shifty/readme.md

 at the same time.
 * You need to specify a fortnight of regular working hours for each staff member on the 'Staff' sheet.
 The first week must be the staff member's hours for a pay week, the second for a non pay week.
 Shifty considers 13/3/2017 to be a Monday of a payweek.
+The column headers in the example spreadsheet use 'P' and 'N' to denote a Pay week and Non pay week.

 ## How does it work?